ibm-cloud-docs/vmwaresolutions/vcenter/vc_bom.md

 * If one or more existing clusters are in the same pod that uses distributed switches named ``SDDC-DSwitch-Private`` and ``SDDC-DSwitch-Public``, your new cluster uses the same switches as the existing cluster.
 * If one or more existing clusters are in the same pod, and the pod uses distributed switches that are named by using the same name as the pod (rather than named by using the same name as the cluster), your new cluster uses the same switches as the existing cluster.
-* If no existing cluster is in the same pod, or all clusters in that pod have distributed switches that are named by using the same name as the cluster rather than the pod, then your new cluster is configured with the new switch whose name is based only on the pod.
+* If no existing cluster is in the same pod, or all clusters in that pod distribute switches that are named by using the same name as the cluster rather than the pod, then your new cluster is configured with the new switch whose name is based only on the pod.
 * In vSphere 7.0, each cluster has its own distributed switch pair that is named ``<instance_name>-<cluster_name>-public`` and ``<instance_name>-<cluster_name>-private``.

 ## Enhanced VMware vMotion Compatibility (EVC) mode settings